SamsungInternet/SamsungBluetoothWiFiManager/README.md

 The Raspberry Pi 0 comes with a very old version of node (4.8).
 To update to a more recent version we ran a bash script allowing you to easily upgarde.
 Instructions here: https://github.com/audstanley/NodeJs-Raspberry-Pi

+After the shell script is run you will have the latest version of node running on your system.
+To change to a specific version you can run:

+     /> sudo node-install -v 8.10

+Then select the specific version you require.

 Once you have installed node you can check the version like this:
       pi@raspberrypi:~/samsung $ node -v
       v8.10.0